google/watchface/README.md

 This repository contains materials for helping developers work with the Watch Face Format to build both watch faces and watch face design tools.

+## XSD specification

+The [XSD specification][xsd-specs] provides you with the specification needed in order to build validation into your watch face creation tools and processes.

+## XSD Validator

+The [XSD validator][xsd-validator] is a tool that allows you to check whether specific watch face XML file represent valid WFF or not, including providing error information to assist in debugging the watch face.

 ## Memory footprint

 When used on Wear OS devices, watch faces built with WFF must pass a memory-use